New8ie/Nextcloud/README.md

 ===
 <!--rehype:style=font-size: 38px; border-bottom: 0; display: flex; min-height: 260px; align-items: center; justify-content: center;-->

-Nextcloud is a great system for setting up your personal cloud and sharing with friends.
-It can be frustrating when it is slow.
-Let's get nextcloud entirely setup and optimized for performance on your server!
+Nextcloud is a great application for your personal cloud.
+It will be not functioning when it is error or slow.  this is a installation setup and optimized for performance on your home server!

 * PHP 8.3 is out.
 Nextcloud currently will NOT run on php8.3.
 Many required php packages for php8.3 are not out yet, such as intl, mysql, curl, and others*
 * This guide has been updated to specify installing php 8.2 packages, be sure you are running php8.2!*
-* Nextcloud 30 is out, it also wants you to install bz2 php extension*
+* Nextcloud version 30
-* sudo apt-get install php8.2-bz2*

 # Debian 12 Setup installation
 ```bash